gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 ## Acknowledgements

 We are grateful to the US Galaxy Team for providing resources on UseGalaxy.org.
 Likewise, a significant portion of our infrastructure was graciously provided by Galaxy Australia and Galaxy Europe.
+And of course thanks to all our speakers and instructors from institutes around the world for their time and effort to help make this event a success!

 {% include _includes/institutions.html %}